-, which adds 4 new playable characters and an unlockable boss as well as voice acting, released in March 2013 for Xbox Live Arcade and Windows.
-An upgraded version featuring numerous tweaks and a new engine is in production for Windows and OUYA
+Battle High 2, which adds 4 new playable characters and an unlockable boss as well as voice acting, released in March 2013 for Xbox Live Arcade (which is also no longer available) and Windows, later being released also for Mac, Linux, and OUYA/Razer Forge TV.
+Battle High 2 A+, an upgraded release which adds 2 new playable characters and a remixed soundtrack, hit the Xbox One in 2015 and on PC/Steam in 2017.

 - Acrofatic: Arvid.
 He's a chubby sucker, but he can bound through the air and stomp on your head.
 Semi-justified because he uses his wind powers to move himself around swiftly.